 Have you explored your course content using the Four Cs as your compass?
 What were your experiences?
 What worked, and what would you like to work on?
-Please include your comments, questions, and successes in the comments box below.
+Please include your comments, questions, and suggestions in the comments box below.

-Also, if you would like to know more about the 4Cs, check out my new self-paced online course “Introduction to the 4Cs“.
+Also, if you would like to know more about the 4Cs, check out my self-paced online course “Introduction to the 4Cs“.

 - Digital Tools for Collaboration, Communication, Cooperation, and Creativity (4Cs)